MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payment-integration.md

 To enable payments, complete the following steps:

 1. Create a multistep form step for the Dataverse table used in your multistep form process where you wish to accept payments.
-1. Add table permissions for the Dataverse tables used in the multistep form process (you need at least **Create** and **Write** permissions) and assign appropriate [web roles](../security/create-web-roles.md). <br /> More information: [Configure table permissions](../security/table-permissions.md)
+1. Add [table permissions](../security/table-permissions.md)  for the Dataverse tables used in the multistep form process (you need at least **Create** and **Write** permissions) and assign appropriate [web roles](../security/create-web-roles.md).
 1. Select the **Sync** button.
-1. In the design Studio, choose **Pages** and navigate to the webpage where payment experience is intended.
-Add or edit the multistep form, and create a step entitled *Pay* (or similar). <br />More information: [Add a multistep form](../getting-started/multistep-forms.md)
+1. In the design studio, choose **Pages** and navigate to the webpage where payment experience is intended.
+1. Add or edit the [multistep form](../getting-started/multistep-forms.md) , and create a step called *Pay* (or similar).
 1. Proceed to **Step settings**.
-1. Select **App** **Integrations**.
+1. Select **App Integrations**.
     - Choose the correct template to associate with the form.
     - Enable the form toggle for digital payments.
-And select the currency type field on the table used to charge the amount that you wish to collect from the site user.
+    - Select the currency type field on the table used to charge the amount that you wish to collect from the site user.

+    > [!NOTE]
-    Configuration of payments methods and more settings can be directly done in Stripe.
+    > Configuration of payments methods and more settings can be directly done in Stripe.
 They might require acceptance of other terms and configuration.

-1. Payment control is automatically added to the form step that shows a preview of payment methods enabled for accepting payments.
+The payment control is automatically added to the form step that shows a preview of payment methods enabled for accepting payments.

-1. Preview and test your webpage.
+### Preview and test your webpage

 On the Pay step, you should be able to perform a payment using test cards available on Stripe's website.